Thursday, July 24, 2008

 Tuesday, July 22, 2008

 John Dewey famously argued that children learn what they live.
-For instance, teachers can talk at youngsters about the virtues of democracy, but if they live in a despotic school, they will learn to tolerate despotism.
+For instance, teachers can talk at youngsters about the virtues of democracy, but if they live in a despotic classroom, the kids will learn to adapt to despotism.

-This line of reasoning seems compelling, but in the real world things work more subtly.
-The person who taught me most about the value of freedom and democracy, for example, was my despotic forth grade teacher.
-Feared by all, she extorted compliance by very credible threats and actual violence.
+Dewey was precisely right.
+The person who taught me most about the value of freedom and democracy, for example, was my scarily tyrannical fourth grade teacher.
+Feared by all, she extorted compliance via very credible threats, supplemented by actual violence.

-She finally went too far, even for those antediluvian times, when she held a youngster against a very hot steam radiator until he demonstrated sufficient servility.
+She finally went too far, even for those antediluvian times, when she held a youngster against a hot steam radiator until he demonstrated sufficient compliance.
 His burns got her transferred to another school.
-But not before she taught me how dangerous unrestrained power really is and how precious is control over one’s own life.
+But not before she taught me, at least, how perilous unrestrained power can be.

-The point is that what we learn in school is often contrary to what the instructor or administrator intends.
-Imagine, for instance, a ‘free and democratic’ classroom where chaos makes learning difficult, and where vast amounts of faculty and student time are spent mediating petty disputes.
-Some students might come away from such an experience longing for a strong leader who would end the chaos and quickly settle petty disputes.
-In short, poorly managed democratic classrooms could make some kids eager for despotism.
+The point of all this is that what we learn in school is often contrary to, often the polar opposite of, what the instructor or administrator say they intend.
+Imagine, for instance, a ‘free and democratic’ classroom where chaos makes learning impossible.
+Where vast amounts of faculty and student time are spent dealing with an assortment antisocial behavior.
+Many students come away from such an experience longing for a leader who will end the chaos and make things safe.
+In short, supposedly democratic classrooms that actually are dangerously chaotic causes many kids, especially the smaller, more sensitive ones, to long for the actual order of despotism.

-So when it’s said that children learn what they live, keep in mind that this learning might be other than what is intended.
+So when it’s said that children learn what they live. that is supremely real. .

 Wednesday, July 16, 2008